beeminder/road/tutorials/bgraph_internals.md

 ### Axes, graph boundaries, zooming and panning

+Axes for the Beeminder graph are created through {@link https://github.com/d3/d3-axis d3.axis} facilities.
+In particular

+  * The bottom X-axis for the focus graph is stored in *xAxis*
+  * The top X-axis for the focus graph is stored in *xAxisT*
+  * The left Y-axis for the focus graph is stored in *yAxis*
+  * The right Y-axis for the focus graph is stored in *yAxisR*
+  * The bottom X-axis for the context graph is stored in *xAxisB*

+Mappings from data to svg coordinates for each of these axes are determined using the {@link https://github.com/d3/d3-scale d3.scale}
+facilities.
+In particular,

+  * X axes use d3.scaleUTC() to map Date objects in UTC to the svg x axis range.
+  * Y axes use d3.scaleLinear() to map graph values to the svg y axis range.

+The scale objects *xSc* and *xScB* store the entire goal date range for the focus and context graphs, respectively regardless of the current zoom level.
+Similarly, *ySc* and *yScB* store the entire goal value range for the focus and context graphs respectively.
+Zooming and panning on the focus graph is accomplished through two additional scale objects, *nXSc* (new X scale) and *nYSc* (new Y scale), which are dynamically redefined based on the current zoom and pan levels for the focus graph.
+During all graph updates, these scale objects are used to map dates and values for goal components to svg coordinates based on the current zoom range.
+Zooming and panning is accomplished by proper redefinition of these scale objects.

+Panning and zooming events for graphs are handled through {@link https://github.com/d3/d3-zoom d3.zoom} facilities.
+A d3 zoom object is created during initialization and store in the *axisZoom* variable, subsequently associated with the "zoomarea" svg element that covers the inner portion of the plot.
+This d3 zoom object's "zoomed" event is then associated with the **zoomed()** function, which is called whenever the user zooms and/or pans the graph.
+This function is one of the places wherein the nXSc and nYSc scale objects are redefined, ensuring that the next update of graph components renders the shifted/zoomed graph.

+An alterntive way to change the zoom and pan states of the graph is through the context graph below (if enabled).
+This functionality relies on the {@link https://github.com/d3/d3-brush d3.brush}
+facilities, which is shown on top of a smaller and simplified context graph at the bottom of the main "focus" graph.
+A d3 brush object is created and store in *brushObj* during initialization, whose "brushed" event is associated with the **brushed()** function.
+This function also redefines the nXSc and nYSc scale objects based on the newly selected range for the focus graph in a way similar to zoomed().

+Any zoom or pan action initiates a call to the internal updateGraphData() function in bgraph, forcing an update to all graph components with the newly defined x and y axis scales.

 ### Principles of Operation for the Interactive Graph Editor

 The interactive graph editor implemented by the {@link bgraph} class